Compositionally Safe Construction of Autonomous Driving Systems: Correctness of the Method

-We remind that the behavior of an ADS is characterized by all the possible execution sequences $\langle q[t] \rangle_{t = n\Delta t}$ consisting of successive states reached every $\Delta t$.
-We assume that vehicles operate according to their specific vista policies, as introduced previously.
-That is, at every step $\Delta t$, every vehicle $e$ applies the corresponding caution or progress policy step corresponding to its vista $vs$.
+We remind that the behavior of a SADS is characterized by all the possible execution sequences $\langle q[t] \rangle_{t = n\Delta t}$ consisting of successive states reached every $\Delta t$.
+We assume that vehicles operate according to their specific configuration policies, as introduced previously.
+That is, at every step $\Delta t$, every vehicle $e$ applies the corresponding caution or progress policy step corresponding to its configuration $\cfg$.